 The inspiration for Visikol, Inc. grew out of a plant microscopy class at Rutgers University in the fall of 2011.
 Visikol Chief Scientific Officer, Tom Villani, learned of the labor intensive process of obtaining and using the traditional plant clearing agent, chloral hydrate.
 As a highly regulated narcotic with a long history of abuse, chloral hydrate was far from an easily accessible or safe agent to use in biology research.
 Tom knew there had to be an easier way.

-Working with an advisory team of Dr. Jim Simon and Dr. Adolfina Koroch, Visikol® was born in the plant biology labs at Rutgers University as a safe and easy-to-use clearing agent for plant biology research.
+Working with an advisory team of Dr. Jim Simon and Dr. Adolfina Koroch, Visikol® was born in the labs at Rutgers University as a safe and easy-to-use clearing agent for plant biology research.
 As we very quickly learned, the potential of Visikol was not solely limited to plant biology.
 By working with Visikol we found new and unique ways to apply it to clear a wide range of biological tissues.
-Now we are rapidly expanding beyond the world of plant biology, and are excited to bring you Visikol technology platforms for developmental toxicology and histology.
+We have since expanded beyond the world of plant biology, and are excited to bring you a suite of tissue clearing reagents as well as bio-imaging services.

 Michael leads the day-to-day development of Visikol Inc, as well as the overall marketing/sales strategy for the Visikol technology platforms.